Our History

 And so it continues, the giving and sharing of books, when Olive Warner became librarian in October, 1952, and served until her death in 1969, she contributed much to the library in organization, books from her personal collection, and developing a generation of kids who loved to read.

-And each Librarian thereafter has added her own touch, with past Librarians never truly retiring, as ArVel White’s influence is still felt here, and Janie Jacobs and Donna Holzrichter now serve on the Library Board.
+And each Librarian thereafter has added her own touch, with past Librarians never truly retiring, as ArVel White’s influence is still felt here, and Janie Jacobs and Donna Holzrichter have served on the Library Board.